EnochPoon/Python-Course/00_setup/README.md

 - The large area where you wrote `print("Hello, World")` is your **Editor** where you write all your code.
   - The thin vertical line in the middle is not "splitting" that area into two windows: it just serves as a guideline telling you that you are encouraged to not have code pass that line.
 For now you can ignore it.
-- The area at the bottom right is called your **Python Shell**, which is used to interactively evaluate single Python expressions one-by-one.
-We will be using the shell a lot in this course, especially for the next lesson.
+- The area at the bottom right is called your **Python Shell** (or simply the *shell*), which is used to interactively evaluate single Python expressions one-by-one.

 [**Next Lesson**](../01_intro/README.md)